 Q: What type of clothes should we wear for a family portrait shoot?

 If you are self conscious about your figure, avoid short sleeves and short skirts.
-For people who wear make-up, just use a little bit more make-up than you would normally wear.
 Try to avoid wearing large distracting jewellery/accessories.
 Please also bring a hair brush and hair clips with you.

 When I photograph babies on their own, I recommend that they are just in their nappies or birthday suit.
 If you prefer your baby to be clothed, keep clothes simple and choose items that won’t ride over their face when they are lying down (like collars).
 Bring a couple of spare outfits - just in case they have a little accident!